What are the aims of this leaflet?

 Oral contraceptive treatments

-Some forms of the oral contraceptive pill can be helpful in females who have acne.
-The most effective contain a hormone blocker (e.g. cyproterone acetate) which reduces the amount of oil the skin produces.
-It usually takes at least three months for the benefits to show.
-Although it may not be taken primarily for this reason, the pill also helps to prevent conception.
-As it inhibits ovulation (release of the egg from the ovary), the pill may be less suitable in young teenage girls where ovulation is not well established.
+Oral combined contraceptive pills containing cyproterone acetate may be helpful in women with hormone imbalances, who are affected by acne.
+These are usually used for people with PCOS.
 These tablets carry a small risk of blood clots so you must tell your doctor if you have any past history of these.
 This is a greater risk for people who smoke, are overweight or have others in the family who have had blood clots.

 Isotretinoin